AIML-research/AIML-research.github.io/_pages/projects.md

 AI techniques based on big data and algorithmic processing are increasingly used to guide decisions in important societal spheres, including hiring decisions, university admissions, loan granting, and crime prediction.
 However, there are growing concerns with regard to the epistemic and normative quality of AI evaluations and predictions.
 Our shared research question is: How can standards of unbiased attitudes and non-discriminatory practices be met in big data analysis and algorithm-based decision-making?
 In approaching this question, we will provide philosophical analyses of the relevant concepts and principles in the context of AI (bias, discrimination, fairness), investigate their adequate reception in pertinent legal frameworks (data protection, consumer, competition, anti-discrimination law), and develop concrete technical solutions (debiasing strategies, discrimination detection procedures etc.).

+#### <a href = "https://aiml-research.github.io/projects/enkis">ENKIS - Etablierung nachhaltiger KI-bezogener Studienangebote für eine Verantwortungsvolle Künstliche Intelligenz an der FUB</a>.
+Funding: <a href="https://www.bmbf.de/bmbf/de/home/_documents/digitale-hochschulbildung.html#:~:text=Mit%20der%20Bund%2DL%C3%A4nder%2DVereinbarung,der%20Breite%20des%20Hochschulsystems%20entfalten.">BMBF</a>, Role: PI.

+Promoting AI in higher education (FUB, particularly).

+Updated status: not involved further due to move to <a href="https://www.unibw.de/home" target="_new">UniBw-M<a/>.

+#### <a href = "{{ site.url }}{{ site.baseurl }}/projects/responsibleai/">Responsible AI </a>
+Funding: <a href="https://www.mwk.niedersachsen.de/china/representative-of-the-ministry-of-science-and-culture-of-the-german-state-of-lower-saxony-for-university-cooperation-between-lower-saxony-and-china-189609.html" target="_new"> The Ministry of Science and Culture (MWK)</a>, Role: PI.

+Artificial intelligence (AI) technologies are the driving force behind digitization.
+Due to their enormous social relevance, a responsible use of AI is of particular importance.
+The research and application of responsible AI is a very young discipline and requires the bundling of research activities from different disciplines in order to design and apply AI systems in a reliable, transparent, secure and legally acceptable way.

+Updated status: not further involved.

 ### Finished research projects

 #### <a href = "{{ site.url }}{{ site.baseurl }}/projects/oscar">OSCAR - Opinion Stream Classification with Ensembles and Active leaRners</a>.